-Re-Employment Restrictions—Employees accepting the incentives must agree not to return to another federal job within five years unless they repay the full (pretax) amount of their payments if they are re-employed, often prior to their first day at the new government job.
-This applies to any appointment, of any duration, full or part time, temporary or permanent, in the Postal Service as well as other parts of the federal government.
+Re-Employment Restrictions—Employees accepting the incentives must agree not to return to another federal job within five years unless they repay the full (pretax) amount of their payments prior to their first day at the new government job.
+This applies to any appointment, of any duration, full- or part-time, temporary or permanent, including in the Postal Service.

 The general rule is that the restriction covers any position in which the salary is paid by the government.
 In some cases, the re-employment ban also applies to working for an agency under a personal services contract, the definition of which covers most consulting type arrangements.
 Working as an employee of a company under contract to the government may not protect an employee from falling under the definition of a personal services contract.
 OPM can waive the repayment at the request of an Executive Branch agency if the individual possessed unique abilities and is the only qualified applicant available or in situations involving emergencies that threaten life or property.
 Similar authority applies to the deciding authority for buyouts offered by the Legislative or Judicial Branches.

 Employees who have received buyouts should check with the legal counsel at the agency that paid the buyout before returning to work.